Our expert criminal lawyers for a robbery or stealing from the person offence can help you:

 b) steals and chattel, money, or valuable security from the person of another”

-Assault is the act of inflicting physical harm on another person, threatening or intimading them with the intended purpose of causing fear of harm.
-Assualt charges all carry a prison sentence as a penalty option.
+Assault is the act of inflicting physical harm on another person, threatening or intimating them with the intended purpose of causing fear of harm.
+Assault charges all carry a prison sentence as a penalty option.

-You will be found not guilty of the offence of Steal from the person if the police cannot prove beyond reasonable doubt:
+You will be found not guilty of the offence of steal from the person if the police cannot prove beyond a reasonable doubt:

 - You stole a chattel, money or valuable security;

-Stealing involves you taking and carrying away property that belonged to another person with the intention to permanently deprive the owner of that property and the taking was done without the consent of the owner.
+Stealing involves taking and carrying away property that belonged to another person with the intention to permanently deprive the owner of that property, and without the owner’s consent.

-An intent to permanently deprive the owner of the property must exist at the time of the taking. f the obtaining of the property is innocent a later intent to steal is insufficient.
-If the accused takes the property without having decided whether to keep it or not, he does not commit larceny.
+An intent to permanently deprive the owner of the property must exist at the time of the taking.
+If the obtaining of the property is innocent, a later intent to steal is insufficient.
+If the accused takes the property without deciding whether to keep it, he does not commit larceny.

 Case Study